codeborne/klite/README.md

-# kotlin-server
+# klite

-At attempt of very light-weight non-blocking http app template with support for Kotlin coroutines.
+At attempt of very light-weight non-blocking http framework for Kotlin coroutines.

-Inspired by SparkJava, Jooby, etc, but simpler and better.
+Inspired by SparkJava, Jooby, etc, but smaller, simpler and better.

 ## Goals